A. League & Divisions

 b.
 Any returning team that has not paid, or made arrangements to pay under the “Payment Schedule”, the required league fees, fines and performance bonds, by April 1st, will be assessed a fine of $200.00.
 If all league fees, fines ,and performance bonds have not been paid by April 5th, the team will have its membership suspended for that season with no return of any fees or fines paid.
 The team must reapply for entry into the League the following year.

-League fees, fines, and performance bonds may be paid in 3 instalments (post-dated cheques required)
+League fees, fines, and performance bonds may be paid in 2 instalments:

 Any NSF post-dated cheque (s) will result in suspension of membership for the remainder of the season with no return of any fees already paid.
 The team must reapply for entry into the league the following year.